valtimo-platform/valtimo-documentation/using-valtimo/access-control/backend-access-control.md

 ## Configuring roles
 The roles should be defined before permissions can be deployed.
 The file contains only a list of role names next to the mandatory `changesetId`.
-Roles names should match the roles in Keycloak (or Active Directory, depending on the configuration).

 `all.role.json`:
 ``` json